zackvf/iterm2-config/README.md

 # Steps to install iterm2, oh my zsh, a zsh theme, and some zsh plugins
 ## iterm2 installation
 ```
-brew install --cask iterm2
+>> brew install --cask iterm2
-using --cask with the installation is meant for gui application installations
 ```
+^ using '--cask' with the installation is meant for gui application installations

+#